Gathering detailed insights and metrics for @furystack/rest-client-got

 1

-FuryStack is a flexible end-to-end framework that allows you to build complex services fast and easily.
+FuryStack is a flexible, end-to-end framework that allows you to build complex services quickly and easily.

-The entry-level logic (like store managers or server managers) and models (definition of the Physical Stores, users, roles) and some entry-level implementation (like InMemoryStore and FileStore for testing) sits here.
+The entry-level logic (like store managers or server managers), models (definitions of physical stores, users, roles), and some entry-level implementations (like InMemoryStore and FileStore for testing) are included here.

-Repository is a collection of DataSets.
-A DataSet is like an extended version of a physical store - you can use a context (like a UserContext) for authorization or entity manipulation from the DI.
-You can subscribe to events here as well.
+A repository is a collection of DataSets.
+A DataSet is like an extended version of a physical store—you can use a context (like a UserContext) for authorization or entity manipulation from DI.
+You can also subscribe to events here.

 If you want to communicate with the world, this package will be your friend.
-You can define your API as a Typescript interface and implement it on the backend with @furystack/rest-service.
-Consuming this APIs are also handy with the @furystack/rest-client-fetch package in the browser.
+You can define your API as a TypeScript interface and implement it on the backend with @furystack/rest-service.
+Consuming these APIs is also easy with the @furystack/rest-client-fetch package in the browser.

-You can log in with a Google ID Token into a FuryStack backend with this simple package.
+You can log in with a Google ID Token to a FuryStack backend with this simple package.

-@furystack/shades is a UI library that helps you to create web UIs easily.
-The syntax is JSX and it works also with @furytechs tools like Logger or Inject.
-Uses unidirectional data binding.
+@furystack/shades is a UI library that helps you create web UIs easily.
+The syntax is JSX and it also works with FuryStack tools like Logger or Inject.
+It uses unidirectional data binding.

 A collection of useful tools like Disposable